UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 The 2002 World Cup was another highlight reel for Damien Duff.
 Far and away Ireland’s best player at the tournament, the winger was simply unstoppable and almost dragged his side to an unlikely win against Spain in the knockout round.
 The Rovers’ man also played a starring role in one of the most memorable moments of the tournament, performing an oriental-style bow to the crowd after scoring against Saudi Arabia.

 His brilliance soon earned him a move to Chelsea for £17 million.
 The arrival of José Mourinho at the club spelt danger for Duff, with Arjen Robben being recruited and offering stern competition for a spot in the starting eleven, but the Irishman rose to the challenge, becoming a key player in Mourinho’s title-winning squads, with his strong work ethic and positive attitude praised by his manager and fans.

 A move to Newcastle followed, where injuries and other issues began to slightly derail Duff’s rollercoaster career, summed up by one fateful moment in 2009 when Duff’s own goal against Aston Villa sent his side down to the Championship.
 However, a move to Fulham gave Duff a fresh start and another opportunity to become a leading light for a Premier League club.
 He grasped the chance with both hands, scoring some great goals and reaching a Europa League final with the club.

 From there, he spent some time in Australia with Melbourne City, before heading back to his homeland for a brief spell with Shamrock Rovers.
 He also kept himself relevant at international level all the way through to Euro 2012, making his final appearance as captain of his country in Ireland’s group game against Italy.
-He’s currently working as a youth coach with Shamrock Rovers and we might see him in a more prominent coaching or managerial role in the years to come.
+He’s currently working as a first-team coach at Celtic and we might see him in a more prominent coaching or managerial role in the years to come.